Voices from the past

 Auxiliers were trained in the brutal tactics of one-to-one combat (how to stab from behind with a knife, garrotte with fine cheese wire, fight with fists, guns, grenades and plastic explosives).
 They were also taught the art of sabotage: tracking and silent killing, blowing up bridges and destroying vehicles, mapping houses and booby trapping buildings, all at Coleshill, without anyone ever knowing they were here.

-Thanks to Heritage Lottery Funding, a team of archaeologists, our experts and volunteers have built a new secret bunker at Coleshill in memory of the Unit.
+Thanks to Heritage Lottery Funding, a team of archaeologists, our experts and volunteers have built a replica secret bunker at Coleshill in memory of the Unit.

 In line with the old 1936 Royal Engineer handbook of construction, it replicates the surviving fragile base.
 The bunker helps give a vital insight into the world of the Auxiliers, who had a life expectancy of just 10-14 days in the event of invasion.